BalajiRagupathi/JAVA-Programs/README.md

+# JAVA-Programs

-# JAVA-Programs1.
-How Many X's?
+1. How Many X's?

 Given an integer X within the range of 0 to 9, and given two positive integers as upper and lower bounds respectively, find the number of times X occurs as a digit in an integer within the range, excluding the bounds.
 Print the frequency of occurrence as output.